sushil2601/javaScript_practise/REACT.md

     Ownership	    Passed from parent to child	        Managed inside component Usage	        Communication between components	Store component data

-Q. What happens when you call setState?

-Ans:-

-    setState is used to update the state of a component and trigger a re-render.

-Q. What are stateless components?

-Ans:-

-    If the behaviour of a component is independent of its state then it can be a stateless component.

-Q.What are stateful components?

-Ans:-

-    If the behaviour of a component is dependent on the state of the component then it can be termed as stateful component.
-These stateful components are either function components with hooks or class components.

-Q. Does React re-render all components and sub components every time setState is called?

-Ans:-

-    .No,
-    .When you call setState(), React only re-renders the component where the state changed.
-    .It also re-renders its child components — but only if necessary (based on props/state changes).
-    .React uses a Virtual DOM to detect what actually changed, and updates only the parts of the UI that need to change.

 Q.What are Default Props?

 Ans:-